Best practices for keeping your license in good standing include:

 Please see Exam Information Transfer for instructions.

 The registration of a registered accounting practitioner must be renewed annually and follows the same renewal window and deadlines as for CPAs.
-RAPs must use PDF forms to renew; renewal is not available through Online Services.Renewal Forms
+RAPs must use PDF forms to renew; renewal is not available through Online Renewal.Renewal Forms

 RAPs must complete no less than 90 hours of CPE during the three-year period preceding renewal (the "rolling 3-year reporting period") with a minimum of 20 hours in each year.
 The CPE must complying with the standards in MN Rules 1105.3100, with the exception of the hour limitation in subpart 4.
 At least four hours of the 90 hours must be in regulatory ethics or behavioral ethics.